Come to Camp

 2013 counselors in the “Let Them Be Kids.” project.
 View more online.

 As a grassroots organization we thrive on dedicated university students to staff our camp.
 Each year they donate thousands of hours to preparing, organizing, and training for camp.
-In 2013 we had 35 staff positions including administrative staff, counselors, cooks, special activities leaders and more!
+In 2014 we had over 40 staff positions including administrative staff, counselors, cooks, special activities leaders and more!
 Each staff member is an unpaid volunteer.
-If you would like to be a member of this select group please contact firstname.lastname@example.org.
-Applications will be available online in early 2014, making it easier than ever!
-(Past counselors must re-apply as well).

 Summary of Major Staff Positions